readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 Good practice ✅
 ~~~~~~~~~~~~~~~~

 * Use `page redirects <user-defined-redirects:Page redirects>`_ if you are linking to the page in the default version of the default language.
+This allows links to continue working even if those defaults change.
 * If you move a page that likely has incoming references, :doc:`create a custom redirect rule </guides/redirects>`.
-* Links from other Sphinx projects should use :doc:`intersphinx </guides/intersphinx>`.
+* Links to other Sphinx projects should use :doc:`intersphinx </guides/intersphinx>`.
-* Use minimal page :term:`slugs <slug>` that do not attract renaming suggestions.
+* Use minimal filenames that don't require renaming often.
 * When possible,
   keep original file names rather than going for low-impact URL renaming.
   Renaming an article's title is great for the reader and great for SEO,
   but this does not have to involve the URL.
-* Try to get your understanding of ``latest`` and *default version* right from the beginning and ensure you don't change them later on.
+* Establish your understanding of the *latest* and *default version* of your documentation at the beginning.
+Changing their meaning is very disruptive to incoming links.
-* Keep development versions hidden so people do not find them on search engines by mistake.
+* Keep development versions :ref:`hidden <Versioned Documentation:Hidden>` so people do not find them on search engines by mistake.
-  Publishing documentation at the wrong URL can be costly if the URL starts circulating.
+  This is the best way to ensure that nobody links to URLs that are intended for development purposes.
 * Use a :ref:`version warning <versions:Version warning>` to ensure the reader is aware in case they are reading an old (archived) version.

 .. tip::